OwnZones/efp/README.md

 Please read -> [**ElasticFrameProtocol**](https://edgeware-my.sharepoint.com/:p:/g/personal/anders_cedronius_edgeware_tv/ERnSit7j6udBsZOqkQcMLrQBpKmnfdApG3lehRk4zE-qgQ?e=Ha2VrP) for more information.

+## Notification about version 0.3

+Version 0.3 adds a run-to-completion mode, see unit test 20 for implementation details.

+The internal delivery mechanism has changed to abosolute relative time-outs instead of counters, this changes the behaviour (to the better) compared to older version of EFP when using EFP over lossy infrastructure.

+Version 0.3 also implements a optional context to be used in all callbacks.
+Please see Unit test 19 for deatils.

 ## Current badge status

 (Click the badge to get to the underlying information)